Wavelet-Packet Content for Positive Operators: Content measures

 Now write everything in terms of the Radon-Nikodym densities:

 for every Borel set $A$.
 Since $\mu_{R}$ is finite and $A$ is arbitrary, this implies

 in $L^{1}\left(\partial\mathcal{T},\mu_{R}\right)$, as claimed. \end{proof}

 \begin{rem*} Formally, the family $\{C_{w}(R)\}$ may be viewed as the values of a positive operator-valued measure on the packet boundary, obtained by compressing a projection-valued measure $E$ by $R^{1/2}$.
-We will not develop this here. \end{rem*} \begin{cor} In the setting of the Shannon example (\prettyref{lem:2-1}), the boundary measure $\mu_{R}$ from \prettyref{thm:3-1} is given on cylinders by
+We will not develop this here. \end{rem*} The densities $e_{x}$ from \prettyref{thm:3-1} describe the terminal boundary distribution of the quadratic data $\left\langle x,C_{w}\left(R\right)x\right\rangle $.
+At finite depth, the corresponding packet data are obtained by normalizing these quadratic quantities by the cylinder masses $\mu_{R}\left(\left[w\right]\right)$.
+This produces a piecewise constant function on the depth $n$ cylinder partition of $\partial\mathcal{T}$.
+The next theorem shows that these finite depth packet functions form a martingale and converge to the boundary density $e_{x}$.
+Thus $e_{x}$ is recovered as the limit of the normalized depth $n$ packet data.